 Having a modern and minimalistic design on your website will be an engaging approach.
 This kind of design will be easy on the eyes of the visitor.
 It will be easier to read the information and navigate the website more conveniently.
 Flashy animations, annoying banners, multicolor text effects, etc. should not be included on your website.
 These types of effects can disturb the smooth user experience your visitors usually expect.

 3. Use “Dark Mode” and “Low Light” UX

 Over the past couple of years, Dark Mode and Low Light user interfaces have become very popular.
 It is believed that this design trend will remain popular for at least two more years.
 Both of those design trends let users view the content even under low light.
 Dark mode is easier on the eyes, even if you look at it for a longer period.

 There are many websites that come up with different scrolling techniques.
 Those techniques allow viewers to enjoy a different user experience.
 Typical scrolling is vertical.
 However, some websites offer a horizontal scrolling experience and that’s a pleasant difference for users.
 The effect remains simple, intuitive, and functional.
 The main intent is to catch the attention of the user.
 When this sort of navigation is coupled with high-quality photographs, your nonprofit can easily stand ahead of the competition.
 Be careful though, there are some accessibility concerns with horizontal scrolling, so be sure to do thorough testing.

 5. Use of gradients

-Another impressive trend is colour branding.
+Another impressive trend is color branding.
 There are many companies that already use this trend to stand ahead of the competition.
-As per such a design, the colours will change based on the navigation and the interactions performed by the user.
+As per such a design, the colors will change based on the navigation and the interactions performed by the user.
 You can associate this design trend to your nonprofit’s website and brand each segment of it.

 7. Large Titles